kyma-project/community/concepts/eventing-code-guidelines.md

 <details>
   <summary>Do</summary>

-This is the same test as before but each `exec` function was replaced with an entry in the `testCases` list.
-For each entry in `testCases` and `handlertest.TestCasesForCloudEvents` a subtest is started using `t.Run`.
+This is the same test as before, but each `exec` function was replaced with an entry in the `testCases` list.
+For each entry in `testCases` and `handlertest.TestCasesForCloudEvents`, a subtest is started using `t.Run`.
 The name of each subtest is combined using input from both dimensions.

 ```go
 func TestNatsHandlerForCloudEvents(t *testing.T) {